Bargaining Unit: Non-Represented

 STANDARD REQUIREMENTS

-- Possession of a valid California Class C Driver’s license with a driving record acceptable to the District’s automobile insurance provider is required.
+- Possess a valid California Class C Driver’s license with a driving record acceptable to the District’s automobile insurance provider.